--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Shop Local Vintage Vibes

 With so many locals owning midcentury modern homes, what better way to decorate them than a visit to a local vintage shop?
-With so many to choose from, the Palm Springs’ vintage shopping advantage is truly endless.
+With so many to choose from, Palm Springs’ vintage shopping advantage is truly endless.

 The thrill of the hunt delivers vintage and contemporary goodies at Revivals, a local-favorite thrift shop benefiting the Desert AIDS Project.
 Be sure to peruse the really cool costume jewelry.
 Shoes, clothes, home furnishings, vintage ceramics, dinnerware, lighting, pictures.
 You name it, it’s here.

-Continuing along South Palm Canyon Drive to East Sunny Dunes Road, this shopping enclave features amazing finds in nearly a dozen diverse shops.
+Continuing along South Palm Canyon Drive to East Sunny Dunes Road, this shopping enclave features fabulous finds in nearly a dozen diverse shops.
 The Sunny Dunes Antique Mall is “6,000 square feet of retail happiness.”
 More than 40 independently owned shops overflow with goodies from mid-century to contemporary.

 vintage vases